 The ResidencyFor Potential Residents

-As an NDSR Resident, you will work on a digital stewardship project, or series of projects, in one of ten Washington, D.C. institutions.
+As an NDSR Resident, you will work on a digital stewardship project, or series of projects, in one of many Washington, D.C. institutions.
 Your project(s) will allow you to acquire hands-on knowledge and skills involving the collection, selection, management, long‐term preservation, and accessibility of digital assets.

 The NDSR program will help you gain digital stewardship expertise by providing opportunities to:

 - Work with individuals and institutions leading major digital stewardship efforts.